Mozart La Para

-Erickson Fernández (born January 31, 1988), known by the stage name Mozart La Para, is a Dominican rapper and singer who has had songs in the charts five times.
+Erickson Rafael Fernández Paniagua (born January 31, 1988), known by the stage name Mozart La Para, is a Dominican rapper and singer who has had songs in the charts five times.

 Early life

 Fernández was born in Los Mina, Santo Domingo, Dominican Republic.

 Career

 In 2016, he signed to Roc Nation, becoming the first artist to be signed to that label's Latin division.
 Prior to signing with Roc Nation, Fernández had been a musician for 15 years, releasing numerous hits that made it to Billboard's Tropical Songs chart.
 He was also the subject of Pueto Pa' Mi, a 2015 film based on his life.